 How to follow the Virgin Money London Marathon

-The 36th edition of the London Marathon saw defending men's champion Eliud Kipchoge break the course record and Jemima Sumgong recover from a dramatic fall to take victory in the women's race.
-With more Guinness World Records set to fall, the 2017 race promises to be one of the best yet – make sure you do not miss any of the action with our how to watch guide...
+The 40th edition of the London Marathon sees Eliud Kipchoge defend his title against the great Kenenisa Bekele, while marathon world record holder Brigid Kosgei heads up the women's race in two of the finest elite fields ever assembled.
+The 2020 event takes place on Sunday 26 April promises to be one of the best yet – make sure you do not miss any of the action with our how-to-watch guide...

-The Virgin Money Giving Mini London Marathon started at Old Billingsgate at 08:40 in 2016 – this consists of three-mile races for different youth categories.
+The Virgin Money Giving Mini London Marathon starts at Old Billingsgate at 08:30 – this consists of three-mile races for different youth categories.

-The official start times for 2016 Virgin Money London Marathon were as follows:
+The official start times for the 2020 Virgin Money London Marathon on Sunday 26 April are as follows:

 The BBC’s coverage of the Virgin Money London Marathon is multi-platform, with the audience able to follow the action on the BBC Sport website, the Red Button service and social media – as well as on traditional mainstream network television and radio.

-The core television coverage has dedicated expert presenters, reporters and commentary teams guiding viewers through the event, starting on BBC One – including highlights of the Virgin Money Giving Mini London Marathon and Mini London Wheelchair Marathon.
+The core television coverage has dedicated expert presenters, reporters and commentary teams guiding viewers through the event.
 The Red Button TV service gives separate expert commentary on a dedicated combined elite race feed, for those who want only elite race coverage, and then offers Finish Line coverage of all runners as they complete the race – accompanied by a graphics ticker containing messages sent in by friends and loved ones.

-BBC Radio 5 live will also give comprehensive coverage of the event as usual – fronted by John Inverdale with lead commentators Mike Costello and Ed Harry, and reporters including Colin Paterson, Jennie Gow and Sonja McLaughlan.
+BBC Radio 5 live will also give comprehensive coverage of the event as usual.

 If you are stuck behind a computer or out and about with your smartphone, you will be able to follow the elite races via our live online blog, which you’ll find in our Latest News section under News & Media.
-Coverage will begin ahead of the elite wheelchair races, which start at 08:55.
+Coverage will begin ahead of the elite wheelchair races.